-Attempts to have the language of Farsi eliminated will lead to exclusion of an important part of culture from the history of regional countries; including the Iranian New Year festival.
+Attempts to have Persian language eliminated will lead to exclusion of an important part of culture from the history of regional countries; including the Iranian New Year festival.

 Nowruz, the Iranian New Year festival, is the most outstanding Iranian festival.
 This long-standing tradition has incredibly ridden out storms.
 In an opinion piece published by Iran-e Farda in March 2015, Parviz Piran tried to look at this traditional festival as a geopolitical phenomenon and bring its untapped potential to attention.
 What appears below is a partial translation of his remarks that appeared in the magazine: